-hold the contrary opinion, and therefore end up acting against their own view.
-When individuals believe a behavior or attitude is stigmatized, they might be reluctant to reveal their private views to others for fear of social sanction.2 If most individuals act this way, they might all end up believing their private views are only shared by a small minority at most.3 We, therefore, ask: do Saudi men have correct perceptions of the opinions held by other men regarding women working outside the home (WWOH)?
+In this paper, we consider opinions on whether women should be allowed to work outside the home, and pursue the idea that Saudi society is experiencing "pluralistic ignorance" (Katz and Allport 1931).
+This refers to a situation where most people privately hold an opinion, but they incorrectly believe that most other people hold the contrary opinion, and therefore end up acting against their own view.
+When individuals believe a behavior or attitude is stigmatized, they might be reluctant to reveal their private views to others for fear of social sanction.2 If most individuals act this way, they might all end up believing their private views are only shared by a small minority at most.3 We therefore ask: Do Saudi men have correct perceptions of the opinions held by other men regarding women working outside the home (WWOH)?
 If the social norm is misperceived, then does correcting beliefs lead more women to work outside the home?

 We combine experiments and surveys to first provide incentivized evidence that the majority of married men in Saudi Arabia in fact support WWOH, while they substantially underestimate the level of support for WWOH by other men-even those from their same social setting, such as neighbors.
-We then show that randomly correcting these beliefs about others increases married men's willingness to let their wives search for jobs (as measured by their costly sign up for a mobile job matching service for their wives).
-We also find that this decision maps onto real outcomes.
-Three to five months after the main intervention, the wives of men in our original sample (whose beliefs about acceptability of WWOH were corrected) are more likely to have applied and interviewed for a job outside the home.
-Finally, using a natural recruitment experiment with a local company, we find that misperception correction leads to a higher share of women taking a higher-paying, outside-the-home temporary survey enumerator job over a similar job to be performed from home.
+We then show that randomly correcting these beliefs about others increases married men's willingness to let their wives join search for jobs (as measured by their costly sign-up for a mobile job-matching service for their wives).
+We also find that this decision maps onto real outcomes: three to five months after the main intervention, the wives of men in our original sample whose beliefs about acceptability of WWOH were corrected are more likely to have applied and